-Please ensure that whenever you use, reproduce or reference any survey response data you include an attribution and caveat on behalf of HESA in the form below:
+Please ensure that whenever you use, reproduce or reference any survey response data that you include the appropriate attribution and caveat on behalf of HESA, as set out below:

-The Higher Education Statistics Agency Limited cannot accept responsibility for any inferences or conclusions derived by third parties from its data.”
+Source: Graduate Outcomes 2019/20 survey.
+Contains HESA Data: Copyright Jisc 2023.
+Jisc cannot accept responsibility for any inferences or conclusions derived by third parties from its data.

-Where the format of reproduction does not lend itself to the use of the full attribution clause and caveat (for example, on social media and visual display screens), the following shorter version is acceptable:
+For use only where the format of reproduction does not lend itself to the use of the full attribution clause and caveat - for example, on social media and visual display screens – the following statement should be used (change year referenced accordingly):